WekanCompany/swift-deeplink/README.md

 ```
 ### Notification Observer ###

 * You will need to add the below function to your ViewController.swift file.
+Write the different actions to be done for the custom urls received.

 // MARK: - Notification observer